ros-controls/ros2_control/doc/debugging.rst

   .. code-block:: bash

     sudo apt install xterm gdb gdbserver

 * Make sure you run a debug/release with debug information build:
   This is done by passing ``--cmake-args -DCMAKE_BUILD_TYPE=RelWithDebInfo`` to colcon build.
-  Remember that in Release builds some breakpoints might not behave as you think as the the corresponding line might have been removed by the optimizer.
-For certain cases a full Debug build (``--cmake-args -DCMAKE_BUILD_TYPE=Debug``)
+  Remember that in Release builds some breakpoints might not behave as you expect as the the corresponding line might have been optimized by the compiler.
+For such cases, a full Debug build (``--cmake-args -DCMAKE_BUILD_TYPE=Debug``) is recommended.

 * Adapt the launch file to run the controller manager with the debugger attached: